Syed Aqeel-ul-Gharavi

-Allama Aqeel ul Gharavi is currently appointed representative of Majma Taghrib by Ayatullah Sheikh Mohsen Araki for the Indian sub-continent.
-He is also the representative of Grand Ayatollah Basheer al-Najafi in London, UK.
+Allama Aqeel ul Gharavi is the representative of Majma Taghrib by Ayatullah Sheikh Mohsen Araki for the Indian sub-continent.

-Aqeel-ul-Gharavi is the supervisor of monthly published magazine Adabi Kainat.
-Adabi Kainat was founded in 1971, and has been providing quality Urdu content to the public ever since.
-It is originally located in Banaras now.
+He is the supervisor of monthly published magazine Adabi Kainat.
+Adabi Kainat was founded in 1971, and is published in Urdu.

 Biography

 Early life and education

 Syed Aqeel Gharavi was born in Banaras, India, in 1964 but his whole family migrated to Najaf when he was very young.
 In Najaf, he got his primary education and after some years he went to India where he completed his secondary education from a college in Banaras.
 Later, he graduated from Jamia Millia Islamia University in Delhi.
-After completing his graduation, he decided to study religion in Qom despite of his interest in medical sciences.
+After completing his graduation, he decided to study religion in Qom despite his interest in medical sciences.
 In Qom he studied under many teachers.
 Moreover, he also went to the seminary of Mashhad, where he studied for several years.

 Ijtihad

 In 1994, he got ijazah (permission) for ijtihad from Grand Ayatollah Naser Makarem Shirazi and from then, he became a mujtahid.